 While HDMI 2.1 is still relatively new, it's a must have for any of the next-gen consoles.
 And certain features offered by the 2.1 spec have become much more common, like Auto-Low Latency Mode (ALLM), which switches to game mode as soon as the console is turned on, and Variable Refresh Rate (VRR), which matches the screen to the frame-by-frame output coming from the TV, synchronizing the two for judder-free gaming.

 Recent news is bring greater focus on TVs for gaming, with Sony announcing two "Ready-for-PS5" TVs and TCL launching the first TV with THX certified game mode.

-To get a closer look at our favorite console-ready TVs, check out the best gaming TVs for 2020, and if you're looking forward to this year's new consoles, take a look at What TV do I need for PS5 and Xbox Series X?
+To get a closer look at our favorite console-ready TVs, check out the best gaming TVs for 2021, and if you're looking for a TV to go with the newest consoles, take a look at What TV do I need for PS5 and Xbox Series X?